-The mission of the this program is to provide formal graduate level academic instruction in the science and theory of resistance training, as well as to promote student production of research that directly relates to the neuromuscular adaptations involved with resistance training.
+The mission of the GW Master of Science (MS) Exercise Science in Strength and Conditioning program is to provide formal graduate level academic instruction in the science and theory of resistance training, for the purpose of improving athletic performance and the prevention of inactivity-related health disorders.

 - Establish scientific basis for the value of anaerobic exercise, and to provide internal and external programs that promote health behaviors across the lifespan.

-- Meet an increasing demand for well-educated professional capable of delivering a broad range of exercise-based preventive, technical, educational, and rehabilitative services.
+- Meet an increasing demand for well-educated professionals capable of delivering a broad range of exercise-based preventive, technical, educational, and rehabilitative services.

-- Gain insight into strategies for the prevention and treatment of sarcopenia, osteoporosis and childhood obesity.
+- Gain insight into strategies for the prevention and treatment of sarcopenia, osteoporosis, and obesity.